 It is extremely important to turn down the heat on your burner when doing a targeted reburn.
 There are three reasons for this.

-• We need to work slow and precise.
-The slower your burn, the darker the results.
+1) We need to work slow and precise.
+The slower you burn, the darker the results.
+If the heat is too high, then you’ll end up with super dark results.

-• Often the burn strokes are very short.
+2) Often the burn strokes are very short.
 This means the pen tip isn’t in contact with the wood for as long, so it doesn’t lose much heat.
-This will also create darker burn results.
+That will often create darker burn results.

-Here’s the before and after of this problem burn.
+Here’s a composite photo showing the before and after of this problem burn patch.

 IN CONCLUSION

 That’s it for the tutorial.
 I hope the information will help you get smoother burn results.
 Keep in mind, that if you’re just starting out that this might seem like a lot of information to absorb.
 Not to mentions a number of different skills to master.
-Be patient, continue to create art, and both your art and burning skills will improve.
+Be patient and continue to create art.
+This gives you the needed experience to improve both your artwork and burning skills.

 Until the next blog,